BUGS-NYU/NYU-CS-Wiki-old/src/content/academics/clubs/Women-in-Computing-Nyu.md

 <br/>

-## 🌺 how can i join 🌺##
+## 🌺 How Can I Join 🌺

 There are no specific requirements for becoming a member, just come to any of our events and you will become a part of NYU WinC!
-Our events are posted on our socials and within our mailing list (see [below](http://localhost:8000/academics/clubs/winc/#external-links--contacts)).
+Our events are posted on our socials and within our mailing list.
 <br/><br/>
 WinC also hosts eboard applications approximately twice a semester!
 Our next application period will happen in fall 2021.
 <br/><br/>